CAPITAL AREA CLASSIC 2018 TOURNAMENT RULES

 - U19 – 22 players (though only 18 may appear in any one game)

-Definition of a “Club” for purposes of club passcarding in MRL, State Cup, Junior State Cup, and the Director’s Academy
+Definition of a “Club” for purposes of club passcarding in the Capital Area Classic.

 - A “Club” is defined as an organization providing soccer to youth players that is either a direct member of MSYSA or that registers players MSYSA through an affiliated member.